root-project/root/README.md

 Run cmake and make

     $ cmake ../root
-    $ make -jn # where n is the number of cores
+    $ make -j n # where n is the number of cores

 Setup and run ROOT